yahoo/bgdocs/doc-site/content/en/jvm/tutorial-3.md

 This type of spread out logic is a real challenge for developers.
 It is incredibly easy to miss a case.

+But, as we said above, the Behavior Graph implementation combines the remaining count functionality into one place.
+There is only one place to read to understand it.
+There is only one place to change it.

 Production software is significantly more complex than this trivial example.
 Most developers are swimming in control flows like this.
 Behavior Graph lets us collect the "what" and the "why" all together in the same behavior.
 The problem literally disappears.

 ## Deleting Items